-As of today, the gas turbines we're testing in our new Zero Emission Hydrogen Turbine Center, are ready to burn between ~40 to 60% of hydrogen in the fuel mix.
+As of today, the gas turbines we're testing in our new Zero Emission Hydrogen Turbine Center are ready to burn up to 75% of hydrogen in the fuel mix.
 And step by step we aim to reach 100% by 2030.

 A sustainable energy systemGas turbines with hydrogen as fuel have great potential to provide more stability in future energy systems that involve increasing shares from renewable sources without increasing carbon emissions.